This is a guide covering exposure compensation in photography.

 Well, it is best to adjust your exposure compensation when you end up with underexposed or overexposed images.

-To determine if your photo either has too much or too little exposure, I highly recommend you to open the histogram.
+To determine if your photo either has too much or too little exposure, I highly recommend you open the histogram.

 Let me brutally oversimplify the concept, since it can be quite lengthy.
 The left section is for shadows, the middle part is for mid-tones, and the right section is for highlights.